 Putting a number on the bite force of an AmStaff dog is extremely difficult.
 Some websites circulate the myth that pit bulls such as the Staffie have a bite that measures at about 2000 PSI (pounds per square inch)…which is completely inaccurate.

 The limited tests done on dog bite power – using a pressure pad bite sleeve to record bite force – reveal that domestic dogs usually have a bite power in the range of 250-300 PSI.
 However, even these tests are problematic.
-It is believed that dogs will never exert their full bite power in test environments, exhibiting it only when they are angry, scared, or desperate, and mean to do real harm.
+It is believed that dogs will never exert their full bite power in test environments, exhibiting it only when angry, scared, or desperate and mean to do actual harm.

 That said, an American Staffordshire terrier bite can do serious harm.
 This dog was bred to clamp down when fighting or threatened, shaking its victim from side to side to inflict maximum damage.
 It has powerful jaws and is very difficult to separate from a victim when it bites down.